sans-blue-team/sec555-mdwiki-v1/docs/Labs/555_5/sigma/sigma_leadership.md

 ![](./media/navigator_windows-sysmon.PNG)

 Let us compare the difference now.
 Click back and forth between the **Windows** and **Windows-Sysmon** tabs in MITRE Navigator.
-Clearly, adding in the Sysmon data sources for our Windows logs add a major jump in visibility.
-This simple process is a great way to show the value of making changes to the logging levels or capabilities of the data sources.
+Clearly, adding in the Sysmon data sources for our Windows logs added a major jump in visibility.
+This simple process is a great way to show the value of making changes to the logging levels or capabilities of your data sources.
 When walking through this exercise it would be a great time to evaluate the logging capabilities of each data source to see if there were opportunities to gain additional visibility in the logs that you are collecting.

 ### Review alert capabilities based on active rules